jasonrichdarmawan/ProtocolExample/README.md

 Protocol implementation's coding style guide:
 1. `init` function should have default value.
 2. if `init` use static variable as default value, the implementation should have `deinit` closure.
 3. the static variable should live in a final class Manager.
+By doing so, when you want to change the implementation logic, you can replace the shared variable's value.

-NotificationManager
+NotificationManager.swift
 ```swift
 final class NotificationManager {
     static var shared: Notification = NotificationImpl()